riganti/dotvvm-docs/Pages/concepts/security/authentication-and-authorization/owin.md

 Please note that after the `Authentication.Challenge` call which sets the HTTP code to 403, we need to call `Context.InterruptRequest()`.
 This will tell DotVVM to stop executing this request and not to manipulate with the HTTP response.

-To configure the Facebook Authentication, use the following code in the `Startup.cs`:
+To configure the Facebook authentication, use the following code in the `Startup.cs`:

 ```CSHARP
 app.UseFacebookAuthentication(new FacebookAuthenticationOptions()